TSRAI/WSI_patches/README.md

 pip install -r requirements.txt
 ~~~

-## First Method: Extract all patches
+## First method: extract all patches

 This script uses openslide-python to extract tissue patches from a Whole Slide Image (WSI).
 A WSI is tiled up and every patch from a predefined magnification level are extracted and saved into the output directory.
 Each patch will be labelled with a